 - Application of transplantation after first-line therapy.

 Many patients are not young enough or healthy enough to undergo these intensive approaches.
-A definite graft-versus-myeloma effect has been demonstrated, including regression of myeloma relapses following the infusion of donor lymphocytes.[90,91,92,93]
+A definite graft-versus-myeloma effect has been demonstrated, including regression of myeloma relapses following the infusion of donor lymphocytes.[97,98,99,100]

-Allogeneic marrow transplants have significant toxic effects (15%-40% mortality), but the possibility of a potent and possibly curative graft-versus-myeloma effect in a minority of patients may offset the high transplant-related mortality.[100,101,102]
+Myeloablative allogeneic stem cell transplantation has significant toxic effects (15%–40% mortality), but the possibility of a potent and possibly curative graft-versus-myeloma effect in a minority of patients may offset the high transplant-related mortality.[100,101,102]

 Further research is required to make allogeneic transplants less dangerous and to find methods for initiating an autoimmune response to the myeloma cells.
-Nonmyeloablative allogeneic stem cell transplant is under development.[95,96,97] Such strategies aim to maintain efficacy (so called graft-versus-tumor effect) while reducing transplant-related mortality.[106,107] The lower transplant-related mortality from nonmyeloablative approaches has been accompanied by a greater risk of relapse.
+Nonmyeloablative allogeneic stem cell transplant is under development.[103,104,105] Such strategies aim to maintain efficacy (so called graft-versus-tumor effect) while reducing transplant-related mortality.[106,107] The lower transplant-related mortality from nonmyeloablative approaches has been accompanied by a greater risk of relapse.
 Given the lack of evidence so far that the high-risk patients benefit from allogeneic stem cell transplantation in this era of novel new agents, it remains debatable whether allogeneic stem cell transplantation should be offered in the first-line setting outside the context of a clinical trial.

 Myeloma patients who respond to treatment show a progressive fall in the M protein until a plateau is reached; subsequent treatment with conventional doses does not result in any further improvement.
 This has led investigators to question how long treatment should be continued.

-- In a single study, it was observed that maintenance therapy with MP prolonged the initial remission duration (31 mo) compared with no maintenance treatment (23 mo).
+- In a single study, it was observed that maintenance therapy with MP prolonged the initial remission duration (31 months) compared with no maintenance treatment (23 months).